fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.5/visual-studio-code/README.md

-# 1.5 Creating ONNX models with Azure Machine Learning
+# Quickstart 1.5
-## Technology overview
+# Creating ONNX models with Azure Machine Learning
 ## Interoperability with ONNX
 The [Open Neural Network Exchange](https://onnx.ai/) (ONNX) format is an open standard for representing machine learning models.
 ONNX is supported by a [community of partners](https://onnx.ai/supported-tools), including Microsoft, who create compatible frameworks and tools.
 Microsoft is committed to open and interoperable AI so that data scientists and developers can: